-Our preschool program is displayed for the parents to view.
+Our preschool program is displayed for the parents to view both on the premises and through DOJO.
 At orientation we explain our planning process and how the program is set out so that they may refer to it throughout the year and ask questions if they wish.
 The National Quality Framework (NQF) is displayed within the room together with the Quality Improvement Plan (QIP) goals and families are invited to provide feedback and comments.
 Formal and informal opportunities are utilised throughout the year to engage and inform families about the program and their child's progress.
-For example, time is taken at the beginning and end of each day for educators to greet and converse with families, to share information about experiences that occurred for their child across the day.
-At the beginning of the year a meet the teacher barbeque is held as a whole school initiate that provides an opportunity for families to discuss the goals and their child's initial start to preschool.
-Midyear provides the time for formal parent teacher interviews for families who wish to take part in this experience to discuss their child's progress.
+For example, prior to each child commencing preschool, an orientation meeting is held.
+During this presonalised meeting families find out information about all aspects of the preschool, discuss any additional needs or support their child may require and set goals for the beginning of the year.
+At the beginning of the year a meet the teacher barbeque is also held as a whole school initiative that provides an opportunity for families who wish to take part in this experience to discuss their child's progress and set goals for the remainder of the year.
 Interpreters are available through the school for all formal and informal meetings so that we can better communicate with our families.
+At the beginning and end of each day time is taken for educators to greet and converse with families, to share information about experiences that occurred for their child across the day.
+Information is also shared daily on class DOJO and each week the program is also shared on DOJO

 After receiving feedback from families and through collaboration with educators we became aware that our current method of communication was not meeting family needs and expectations.
 Through discussion with school staff we were informed of the whole schools success in engaging families in children's learning through the use of the App DOJO.
 Investigation and discussion with families found that many were already aware and connected to DOJO through siblings at the school.
 We have since introduced DOJO and have had an overwhelmingly positive response.
 Recent parent/teacher interviews were used to survey parents about their use of the app and how the app supports conversations about their child's day of learning.
-The success of the app has prompted discussion around how we can better support in the transition to preschool after orientation using Dojo to communicate with new families over the long break.

-Families have the opportunity and are encouraged to share their concerns with staff in an open manner and where the privacy of the family and the child are always respected.
+The success of the app has now meant that it is a requirement of preschool attendance and communication.
+Each family will be supported to download, install and connect to the application during their orientation interview so that all families can engage.
+This also allows new families to be sent information over the long break ready to begin on the first day of attendance.
+Through DOJO, families have the opportunity and are encouraged to share their concerns with staff in an open manner and where the privacy of the family and the child are always respected.
 Through the complaints and compliments form being made available as well as contact details for the Principal openly displayed, families are empowered to address any concerns they have about their child, staff or the program itself without involving preschool educators.